jatlantic/xgbsurv/README.md

 ## Citation

-If you would like to cite this work:
+To cite this work please use:

-jatlantic.
+Julius Schulte.
 2023.
 "XGBSurv: Gradient Boosted Decision Trees for Survival Analysis."